Man hospitalized for gunshot wound to leg in North Battleford, Sask. | Globalnews.ca

 Battlefords RCMP have made an arrest after a man suffered a gunshot wound to the leg earlier this week.

-Police were called to a complaint of a firearm being discharged at a home in the 1600-block of 104th Street in North Battleford, Sask., at around 10:25 p.m.
+Police were called to a complaint of a gun being fired at a home in the 1600-block of 104th Street in North Battleford, Sask., at around 10:25 p.m.
 CT on Monday.

 READ MORE: Drugs, assault rifle seized after police chase near Battleford, Sask.